This railway is closed and much of the former trackbed now forms the Speyside Way (Speyside Way ).

 This was a two platform station to the south of the town of Grantown-on-Spey, and on the south bank of the Spey.
 The main station building was on the eastbound platform.

 This farm halt was alongside Balliefurth Farm on the line to the immediate west.
 The halt was alongside the road bridge crossing the line.
 It was opened by British Railways.

 This was a single track viaduct over the River Spey close to Broomhill Junction.
 The girders have been removed but the piers remain. ...More details

 This is a preserved station on the Strathspey Railway.
-The architect of the station building, the present building dating from around 1904, was William Roberts.
+The architect of the station building, (dating from around 1904), was William Roberts.
+Am 1860s stone portion, house style like at Dava, is extended by the newer timber portion.
 It was a junction station, the line from Perth dividing here to go north to Forres or north east via Strathspey to Keith.
-The station was 712 ft above sea level.
+The station is 712 ft ...More details

 A Regional History of the Railways of Great Britain: The North of Scotland v.
 15 (Regional railway history series)

 Forgotten Railways: Scotland

 Old Grantown to Aviemore: Upper Strathspey